Malachi Martin: Later life

 Martin was a periodic guest on Art Bell's radio program, Coast to Coast AM, between 1996 and 1998.
 The show continues to play tapes of his interviews on Halloween.

 Martin's The Keys of This Blood: The Struggle for World Dominion between Pope John Paul II, Mikhail Gorbachev, and the Capitalist West was published in 1990.
 It was followed in 1996 by Windswept House: A Vatican Novel.

 The Vatican restored Martin's faculty to celebrate Mass in 1989, at his request.
 He was strongly supported by some Traditionalist Catholic sources and severely criticized by other sources, such as the National Catholic Reporter.
 Martin served as a guest commentator for CNN during the live coverage of the visit of Pope John Paul II to the United States in October 1995.

-In the last three years of his life, Martin forged a close friendship with the Traditionalist Catholic philosopher Rama P. Coomaraswamy (1929–2006).
-During this period, Martin was received in a private audience by John Paul II.

 Death

-In 1999, Malachi Martin died in Manhattan of an intracerebral hemorrhage, four days after his 78th birthday.
+In 1999, Malachi Martin died in Manhattan of an intracerebral haemorrhage, four days after his 78th birthday.
 It was caused by a fall in his apartment in Manhattan.
 The documentary Hostage to the Devil claimed that Martin said he was pushed from a stool by a demonic force.

-Martin's funeral took place in St. Anthony of Padua Roman Catholic Chapel of West Orange, New Jersey, before the burial at Gate of Heaven Cemetery, in Hawthorne, New York.
+Martin's funeral took place in St. Anthony of Padua Catholic Church in West Orange, New Jersey, before burial at Gate of Heaven Cemetery, in Hawthorne, New York.

+Work

 Writings

 In 1964, under the pseudonym of "Michael Serafian", Martin wrote The Pilgrim: Pope Paul VI, the Council, & the Church in a Time of Decision.
 The book contained Martin's views on the Jewish question in Europe and on the Second Vatican Council.
 Martin's fictional works purported to give detailed insider accounts of Church history during the reigns of Popes Pius XII, John XXIII, Paul VI (The Pilgrim, Three Popes and the Cardinal, Vatican: A Novel), John Paul I (The Final Conclave) and John Paul II (The Keys of This Blood, Windswept House).

-Martin's non-fictional writings cover a range of Catholic topics, such as demonic possessions, exorcisms, Satanism, liberation theology, the Second Vatican Council (The Pilgrim), the Tridentine liturgy, Catholic dogma, Catholic modernism (Three Popes and the Cardinal; The Jesuits), the financial history of the Church (Rich Church, Poor Church; The Decline and Fall of the Roman Church), the New World Order and the geopolitical importance of the Pope (The Keys of This Blood).